 I also agree with what you said about attitude being important.
 The fact that dad wants to be there compared to “has to” be there.
 For me personally, the attitude with which something is done is just as, if not more, important to me than actually doing it.
 Even with something as simple as my husband making me a cup of coffee, for instance.
 I don’t want a cup that comes with an “OK, I’ll make you one if you I have to” attitude.

 We also both agree being a father/daddy is more than just the title.
 It includes involvement.

 Brandi Cowan: Yes, most certainly.
-In fact, I would say the attitude and involvement is more important than the quantity of time in the room.
+In fact, I would say attitude and involvement are far more important than the quantity of time in the room.

 I also liked the bit where you wrote about a father showing his failures benefiting his children.
 I thought it was a really good point not just for men to show their more emotional/sentimental side…but also that even our failures as parents can teach our children valuable lessons, depending on how we handle them.

 Chantelle du Toit: Yes, very true.
 I think as parents we mirror a lot of behavior to our kids and how to deal with different aspects of life, disappointment, disagreement, etc.